orbit-mvi/orbit-mvi/orbit-core/docs/rxjava.md

 ```

 Then simply use the extensions to convert your RxJava objects into coroutines.
-Please note you need to ensure your RxJava objects are already being observed
+Please note you need to ensure your RxJava objects are already being subscribed
-on a background thread, otherwise add `.observeOn(Schedulers.IO)` before
+on a background thread, otherwise add `.subscribeOn(Schedulers.IO)` before
 `await()`.

 ```kotlin